oils-for-unix/oils/mycpp/README.md

 To run it, you'll need the MyPy source repository, as well as a virtualenv containing MyPy's dependencies.

-See the instructions at the top of `run.sh` for details.
+See the instructions at the top of `deps.sh` for details.

 ## Notes on the Algorithm / Architecture